 Lighter gis, on the other hand, are easier to maintain and much easier to deal with when rolling.
-While they might give your opponent slightly more favorable grips, the trade off in comfort might be worth it.
+While they might give your opponent slightly more favorable grips, the trade-off in comfort might be worth it.
 They tend to breathe much easier and feel more open when rolling.
 Similarly, they take less time to wash and dry after practice.

-Unlike other traditional martial arts, BJJ practitioners have embraced the individuality as a hallmark of GI design.
-If you are a minimalist, looks for a gi that has few patches and logos.
-If you are maximalist, look for a gi with designs on the hems, and lots of patches pre-sown.
+Unlike other traditional martial arts, BJJ practitioners have embraced the individuality as a hallmark of gi design.
+If you are a minimalist, look for a gi that has few patches and logos.
+If you are a maximalist, look for a gi with designs on the hems, and lots of patches pre-sown.
 Of course, there is no shortage of patches to add after the fact as well.

 It goes without saying that you should do your research.
-Of course, we like our reviews here at BJJ Motivation, but don’t stop here.
+Of course, we like our reviews at BJJ Motivation, but don’t stop here.
 Surfing the reviews on Amazon.com is a great place to continue your research.
-Our favorite tip is to check the three-star reviews for any given gi (or any product for that matter) because these reviewers usually provide a balanced overview of a gi’s strengths and weaknesses.
+Our favorite tip is to check the three-star reviews for any given gi (or any product for that matter) because these reviewers usually provide a balanced overview of a kimono’s strengths and weaknesses.

 We especially like the Youtube channel the GI Experts, which provides solid recommendations on gis and other gear.